-Muizenberg beach
+Muizenberg Beach

 Surfers in Muizenberg circa 1919

-Here the waves are usually tame and due to the long, flat beach, conditions are great for learning and leisure as the surf rolls in calmly and consistently.
+Here, the waves are usually tame and due to the long, flat beach, conditions are great for learning and leisure as the surf rolls in calmly and consistently.
 Paddling out is also easy.

-Vintage pictures from Saartjie Klipkop
+Vintage pictures of Muizenberg beach from Saartjie Klipkop

 .